szerpa17/fatal-police-shootings/README.md

-## Opportunities ##
+## Commentary and Opportunities ##

+It is worth further investigating these populations with the removal of outliers to confirm the visual trend due to the extremely low r-squared values obtained.
+This project could also become narrower in scope to focus on one state or a sample of states/cities for further insights.

+** In regards to the results, though white males are a majority of the victims, according to the [Census Quickfacts](https://www.census.gov/quickfacts/fact/table/US/PST045219) 2019 estimates - the white population accounts for 76.3 percent of the U.S. population.
+Therefore the number of black victims is not proportional to the black population (listed as 13.4 percent of the U.S. population).
+This data analysis is still not complete without the factoring of the population makeup within each state/city area or the identification of per capita deaths by race population, which is integral to the topic of police violence. **

-There are many opportunities for further exploration of this dataset in the below areas.
+There are also many additional opportunities for further exploration of this dataset in the below areas (though data may not be currently captured and released to the public on all of the below).

 * Additional Data Comparisons:
-    * Race Specific Population Data
-    * Income Inequality
+    * Income inequality
-    * Police Funding in relation to fatal police shootings
+    * Police funding vs fatal police shootings
-    * Instances of police brutality, and non lethal shootings
+    * Instances of police brutality, and non-lethal shootings
-    * Officer Data - shooting instances, length of service
+    * Officer data - shooting instances, length of service
     * Officer staff count in city/state location
+    * Political affiliation within each state/city in comparison to shootings.
 * Visualizations:
     * Maps
 * Relationships between other factors in the shootings data set and shooting fatalities: